 Double Up Food Bucks has a big economic impact

-Double Up Food Bucks has an economic ripple effect that starts with the consumer and spreads to the farmers who grew the food, the local economy and beyond.
+The Double Up Food Bucks program has an economic ripple effect that starts with the consumer and spreads to the farmers who grew the food, the local economy and beyond.

-Double Up Food Bucks in Iowa has grown from six participating farmers markets in 2016 to more than 35 locations in 2019, including farmers markets, farm stands, food co-ops and grocery stores – and has the potential for further growth to reach all corners of the state.
+Double Up Food Bucks in Iowa has grown from six participating farmers markets in 2016 to 140+ locations currently, including farmers markets, farm stands, food co-ops and grocery stores.

 Double Up Food Bucks in Iowa is funded through a three-year Food Insecurity Nutrition Incentive (FINI) grant from the U.S. Department of Agriculture.
 The Healthiest State Initiative is able to match local, state and private donations 1:1 with the USDA grant funding.

 A $1 million appropriation for the program through Iowa state general funds is vital to the future of Double Up Food Bucks, in order to leverage match federal dollars and ensure the sustainability of the program.
 Investing in Double Up Food Bucks helps support local farmers, families and communities.
 It's a win-win-win for the Iowa economy.

 Double Up Food Bucks is a SNAP-incentive program in Iowa that matches food assistance dollars 1:1 on purchases of fresh fruits and vegetables at participating farmers markets and grocery stores.
 Learn more and find a participating location near you: DoubleUpIowa.org